charlie180-code/charlie180-code/README.md

 # 👋 Hey, I'm Bader!
-Democratizing access to financial tools and information, so that anyone everywhere gain the resources they need to thrive.
+Democratizing access to financial tools and information, so that anyone, everywhere will gain the resources he needs to thrive.

 ## Skills
 <p style="display: flex; gap: 10px;">